1 / 10

 If you're not fussed about driving thrills and merely want to take it easy, the Lexus ES is a fine choice.
 Its petrol-electric hybrid drivetrain makes it a cheaper company car, and it's less expensive to buy when new.

 To match the Jaguar for style, you might be better off with the elegant Volvo S90.
-This car is safe, modern to sit in, and very comfortable, but the Swedish brand has now axed the diesel engines, so it's now PHEV only.
+This car is safe, modern to sit in, and very comfortable, but the Swedish brand has now axed the diesel engines, so it's now petrol or PHEV only.

 Quality and finish